bogyo/retrieving-booking-data/README.md

     serve app from here with command: ng build => create dist and node server.js => serve from dist))
  - improve error handling
  - attache router to handling app changes
- - more attention to CSS and design
+ - more attention to CSS and design (for instance list of booking details, refact to a nice table with labels).

 3. Build and testing